Evonne M. Davis, Artistic Director

 Evonne has facilitated partnerships with Aljira, A Center for Contemporary Art, Newark Arts Council, The Polish Cultural Institute, Brick City Development Corporation, Camera Club of New York, The Newark Museum, The Montclair Museum and many others.

 She has worked with youth in a variety of contexts including creative writing for at-risk youth at the NYC LGBT Youth Center – The Zone, attendance counseling for the NYC BOE, and as a mentor in City Without Wall’s Artreach Program.
-She was a member of the Arts High School Advisory Committee, and the NPS AV Committee, and is currently a member of the City of Newark Committee on Arts, Culture, Tourism and Heritage as well as co-chair of the City of Newark Public Art Committee.
+She was a member of the Arts High School Advisory Committee, and the NPS AV Committee, the City of Newark Committee on Arts, Culture, Tourism and Heritage as well as a former co-chair of the City of Newark Public Art Committee.
+She currently serves as a trustee with the Greater Newark Convention and Vistor’s Bureau and on the Arts Pride Diversity, Equity and Inclusion Committee.

-Currently, she is also one of 14 senior executives from New Jersey nonprofit organizations selected to participate in the Prudential Foundation Nonprofit Executive Fellows Program at the Institute for Ethical Leadership at Rutgers Business School.
+She was one of 14 senior executives from New Jersey nonprofit organizations selected to participate in the Prudential Foundation Nonprofit Executive Fellows Program at the Institute for Ethical Leadership at Rutgers Business School, and was selected to be part of the Institute’s Cultural and Ethnic Arts Executive Leadership (CEA) Program as one of 16 nationwide participants.

 Emma Wilcox, Gallery Director

 Emma is a working artist and writer as well as the co-founder of Gallery Aferro.
 Over the past decade, she has worked with co-founder Evonne M. Davis to develop hundreds of exhibitions, residencies, education programs, public art initiatives, as well as 22 publications.
-Many of these efforts have been highly collaborative in nature, involving other nonprofits and collectives, such as our 2012 digital animation “remixes” by Newark youth of Newark Museum collection artworks, or our 2013 project, Jan Sawka 1946-2012: Reflections on Everyman, which focused on the life and work on Polish exile, artist and activist Jan Sawka, including Sawka’s support of the Solidarity movement.
+Many of these efforts have been highly collaborative in nature, involving other nonprofits and collectives, such as our 2012 digital animation “remixes” by Newark youth of Newark Museum collection artworks, or our 2013 project, Jan Sawka 1946-2012: Reflections on Everyman, which focused on the life and work on Polish exile, artist and activist Jan Sawka, including Sawka’s support of the Solidarity movement, or our ongoing project about Newark’s Kea Tawana and her ark, a large-scale community oral history project in collaboration with the Price Institute for Ethnicity, Race and the Modern Experience, Rutgers-Newark.
 Wilcox maintains an artistic and curatorial interest in history, including the history of artist communities, as well as Newark’s overall history.

 Juno Zago, Gallery Registrar/Art Shop Manager

-Zago also works as an artist assistant, both administrative and studio-based for artists in Brooklyn, NY and West Orange, NJ.
-He is happy to engage with the Newark arts community and hopes to achieve great personal success as a visual artist.
+Zago strives for quality in his work, and hopes to continuously grow in his abilities as an artist, registrar, and framer and to further engage with the Newark arts community in meaningful ways.
+Zago currently also works as an artist assistant, both administrative and studio-based, for artists in NY and NJ.
+He is so happy to engage with the Newark arts community and hopes to achieve great personal success as a visual artist.

 Gallery Aferro’s Board of Directors